DoYourDuty/CoinProblem/README.md

 ```

-__For getting best change coins commincation using below steps__
+__For getting best change coins combinations using below steps__
-1. optimize full commination of coins list for perticulare remaining amount
+1. optimize full combinations of coins list for particular remaining amount
 2. Remove duplicate list
-3. Remove unavaibility coin commincations from list
+3. Remove unavailability coin combinations from list
 4. Find ratio of coins from each coin
-5. order by less coin ratio to give best commincation of coins
+5. order by less coin ratio to give best combinations of coins
-6. Taken from list, less number of coins used commnication
+6. Taken from list, less number of coins used combinations
 7. Removed from available coins
 8. Updated in local DB